 - BEST OVERALL: Scotts Turf Builder Triple Action

-- BEST BANG FOR THE BUCK: Compare-N-Save 2, 4-D Amine Broadleaf Weed Killer
+- BEST BUDGET: Compare-N-Save 2-4-D Amine Broadleaf Weed Killer

 What to Consider When Choosing the Best Dandelion Killer

 Dandelions are categorized as broadleaf weeds because of their wide, flat leaves that spread out—dinner-plate style—along the ground.
 Unlike many weeds with shallow root systems, dandelions develop long tap roots that can extend as deep as 2 feet or more in the ground, making them virtually impossible to pull out.
 Successfully getting rid of this invasive weed usually requires applying an herbicide designed specifically to kill broadleaf plants.